-Figure 6-6: Residual Compensation99
+Figure 6-6: PECO-Residual Compensation101

 Figure 6-6 shows additional costs of several dollars per MWh for full requirements service, in line with the other estimates provided herein.
+There

-Of particular note is the increase in residual compensation in the January 2014 procurement.
+Of particular note is a notablethe increase in residual compensation in the January 2014 procurement.
 The testimony from NorthBridge's expert witness notes that this procurement was coincident with the price increases associated with the so-called polar vortex.
-Given that testimony, it is possible that the weather events of early 2014 indicated to suppliers that they had been underestimating, and hence underpricing, their commitments.
+PerhapsGiven that testimony, it is possible that the weather events of early 2014 indicated to suppliers that they had been underestimating, and hence underpricing, thetheir commitments they were taking on.
 If so, previously observed premiums may be conservative estimates of future residual compensation.